daizoru/node-evolve/README.md

 var 3 = * 4 + 2 + y /;
 ```

-Because it would violate three constraints (assign to a number,
+Because it would violates three constraints (assign to a number,
 lone '/' and '*' operators..)

 But for instance, this mutation would be allowed: